-Configure the standard login, logout, password management, and self-registration options for your community, or customize the behavior with Apex and Visualforce or Community Builder (Site.com Studio) pages.
+Configure the default login, logout, password management, and self-registration options for your community.
+Or customize the behavior with Apex and Visualforce or Community Builder (Site.com Studio) pages.
+You can also use dynamic URLs to brand your pages at run time.